21 Amazing Benefits of “The Writer’s Life”

 I feel blessed to have backed into the field of copywriting and almost by accident.
 As an established copywriter, I’ve had the privilege of mentoring many of the best writers in the world.
 And of that I’m very proud.

-Of course, the best part about copywriting is the unsurpassed lifestyle.
+Is copywriting a good career?
+Of course, we can all agree the best part about copywriting is the unsurpassed lifestyle.

 If you are reading these words you obviously are keenly interested in writing.
 At first it’s not an easy profession to master.
 You need at least 1,000 hours training to start.
 But it’s well worth it.
 Once you learn this wonderful craft, the sky is the limit!